-Dr. Roy practices general Naturopathic Medicine with an emphasis on chronic disease, nutrition and preventive medicine, providing a natural alternative to conventional healthcare or working in an integrative way with conventional MDs and DOs.
-She takes pride in helping her patients get to the root of their health challenges, truly listening to their concerns, and addressing all aspects of their case while providing the most effective and efficient means of regaining health, naturally.
-Though her practice emphasis and individualized, holistic approach to patient care is true to the Naturopathic Philosophy, the scope of practice afforded Naturopathic Doctors (which dictates how we are able to practice) is somewhat different between her state of Licensure (NH) and her Massachusetts practice.
-She currently practices in Westminster, MA.
+Dr. Roy practiced general Naturopathic Medicine with an emphasis on chronic disease, nutrition and preventive medicine, providing a natural alternative to conventional healthcare or working in an integrative way with conventional MDs and DOs.
+She took pride in helping her patients get to the root of their health challenges, truly listening to their concerns, and addressing all aspects of their case while providing the most effective and efficient means of regaining health, naturally.
+Dr. Roy is currently on leave from private practice and is focusing on natural health education and raising her baby boy.
+Please contact her via email if you are interested in having her lecture for your group or organization.

 Massachusetts does not yet offer licensure to Naturopaths, though with the recent favorable hearing of the bill requesting licensing for qualified NDs, there is hope this will change in the near future.
 At the present time, NDs in Massachusetts work as natural healthcare consultants, relying on thorough and holistic case taking, medical records review and progressive lab testing to make observations on which to base natural health recommendations to clients.
 Despite the fact that NDs cannot do physical exams or write for conventional laboratory testing, they are still able to affect significant positive changes in people’s health and their lives in general, and for most clients the ability to help them does not suffer from the legal limitations of practice in this state.